DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_naca0012_variations.md

 ## Multi-point optimization

-With multipoint optimization, we make some subtle changes to the runScript.
+With multipoint optimization, we make some subtle changes to the runScript (see /tutorials/NACA0012_Airfoil/Incompressible for the original runScript).
 When defining the global parameters, we have now

 ```python
 # we have two flight conditions